tionna-jackson/dallas-cowboys-analytics-project/README.md

-# Dallas Cowboys Analytics Project
+# ✭ Dallas Cowboys Project ✭
 Data analysis of the Dallas Cowboys performance, attendance and fan engagement (2015-2024) using R, SQL, Excel and Tableau.
 Goal: Build an interactive dashboard that shows how game performance relates to attendance, engagement and merchanise sales.
 Key Focus: Correlate game performance with buisness metrics like attendance and merchandise revenue.